 If you’ve been fighting with your spouse for years, you’re probably ready for a break.
 A mediator will encourage you and your spouse to understand the other person’s position and find a compromise that will satisfy both sides.
 In contrast, courts tend to promote an adversarial zero-sum approach to the conflicts you experience with your spouse.
 Not only will a less-adversarial proceeding be less stressful for you, but your children will also be spared the stress of being bystanders to an extended fight between their parents.

 Mediation offers a more personalized outcome

 Judges are required to follow established case law when ruling on disputed issues within a divorce.
 When using mediation instead of court, you and your ex will have more freedom to communicate openly and be heard by the mediator, and to design the outcome that meets your family’s unique needs.

 Mediation is an alternative to trial, but it is not a complete substitute for court involvement.
 After mediation one (or in some courts both) of the parties must go to court to “prove up” the mediated settlement agreement, but this court appearance is much briefer, less stressful and adversarial than actual courtroom trial.
-If you need knowledgeable, compassionate, and effective assistance with your Texas divorce, through mediation or litigation, contact the Law Office of Maria S. Lowry for a consultation at 713-850-8859.
+If you need knowledgeable, compassionate, and effective assistance from a divorce mediation attorney, through mediation or litigation, contact the Law Office of Maria S. Lowry for a consultation at 713-850-8859.